-Research networks are flexible groupings of academic staff who are interested in, excited by or wish to explore the development of a research topic which crosses the natural boundaries of existing CLIO Centres.
+Research Networks are flexible groupings of academic staff who are interested in, excited by or wish to explore the development of a research topic which crosses the natural boundaries of existing Research Centres.

-Network activities may be locally, nationally or internationally-based and include reading groups, seminar series, generating research proposals and producing edited volumes.
+Network activities may be locally, nationally or internationally-based and include reading groups, seminar series, generating research proposals and publications.

 Mathematics Education Research Network (MERN)

 The Mathematics Education Research Network provides a unifying grouping for members of the SoE who work in the area of mathematics education.
 MERN connects diverse research within mathematics education, with a common focus on learning.
 Areas of interest include: new technologies, teacher development, assessment, language and multilingualism, classroom culture and algebra.

 Language, Literacies and Education Network (LLEN)

 The Language, Literacies and Education Network (LLEN) brings together a diverse and interdisciplinary group of scholars using a range of methodological approaches and working from cognitive, social, cultural and ideological perspectives to interrogate educational challenges on a national/international scale.
 Of importance to this work are our civic and diverse educational partnerships that allow us to address the societal inequalities that are reproduced within educational systems.